mulesoft/osprey/README.md

 ### Exception Handling

-APIKit gives you the posibility to handle exceptions in a very reusable way.
+Osprey gives you the posibility to handle exceptions in a very reusable way.

 First you have to setup the exceptionHandler module.